 In 2013, researchers from Hobetsu Museum and Hokkaido University Museum found part of the dinosaur’s tail, and eventually uncovered a nearly complete skeleton, with hundreds of bones.
-The specimen is thought to belong to a duck-billed, herbivorous species and, according to the study published in the journal Scientific Reports, the skeleton belonged to an adult 9 years or older.
-Analysis of the bones revealed that the creature measured eight meters (over 26 feet) in length and weighed either 4 or 5.3 tons when it was alive, depending on whether it was walking on two or four feet.
+The specimen is thought to belong to a duck-billed, herbivorous species and, according to the study published in the journal Scientific Reports, the skeleton belonged to an adult nine years old or older.
+Analysis of the bones revealed that the creature measured eight meters (over 26 feet) in length and weighed either four or 5.3 tons when it was alive, depending on whether it was walking on two or four feet.
 It also had tilted spines along its back, a short jaw bone, and it may have had a thin, flat crest on its head.

-Kamuysaurus is thought to be closely related to species found on Russia and China, and the location of the skeleton suggests it was a coastal-dwelling species.
+Kamuysaurus is thought to be closely related to species found in Russia and China, and the location of the skeleton suggests it was a coastal-dwelling species.
 According to the university, Kamuysaurus japonicas “preferred to inhabit areas near the ocean, suggesting the coastline environment was an important factor in the diversification” of the dinosaurs in their early evolution.

 “The fact a new dinosaur was discovered in Japan means there was once an independent world of dinosaurs in Japan or in East Asia, and an independent evolution process,” said team leader Yoshitsugu Kobayashi.
 “It is rare that a dinosaur (skeleton) in this state of preservation is discovered in East Asia.
 As Japan has lots of marine deposits, more dinosaurs are expected to be unearthed in the future.”